william-ma/cybersecurity-portfolio/google-cybersecurity-certificate/nist-csf/incident-report-analysis.md

 The disruption lasted for two hours until the incident was resolved by the incident management team blocking all incoming ICMP packets, stopping all non-critical network services, and restoring critical network services.

-In response to this security event, the network security team implemented:
-1. A new firewall rule to limit the rate of incoming ICMP packets
-2. Source IP address verification on the firewall to check for spoofed IP addresses on incoming ICMP packets
-3. Network monitoring software to detect abnormal traffic patterns
-4. An IPS system to filter out some ICMP traffic based on suspicious characteristics

 ## Identify

 The company's cybersecurity team reviewed the systems, network services, firewall configurations and logs involved in the attack.